-There’s always something exciting happening in the Highlands and it’s often to do with incredible food and wine or in this case, craft beer and cider!
+There’s always something exciting happening in the Highlands.
+Quite often, it’s to do with incredible food and wine.
+In this case, it’s craft beer and cider!
 Aren’t we so lucky?

-Capital brewing Company from Canberra, which boasts good natured brews made with the environment at front of mind, will have a stall, as will Canberra-based Zierholz Brewery, which will serve a selection of German-inspired lagers.
+Capital brewing Company from Canberra, which boasts good natured brews made with the environment at front of mind, will have a stall.
+Canberra-based Zierholz Brewery will serve a selection of German-inspired lagers.

 From a little further south, there’s King River Brewing, a family-owned brewery in Victoria.

-Also from Victoria, Edge Brewing AKA the Gypsy Brewers, will be serving up innovative, new world style craft beer that are unfiltered and unpasteurised with no additives or extracts.
+Also from Victoria, Edge Brewing AKA the Gypsy Brewers, will serve up unfiltered and unpasteurised craft beer with no additives or extracts.

-From farther afield, we have Thorny Devil Craft and Beer and Cider from Western Australia, who will be offering Pale, Blonde, Wheat, Dark and Vienna beer varieties and both an apple and a pomegranate cider.
+From farther afield, we have Thorny Devil Craft Beer and Cider from Western Australia.
+They’ll offer Pale, Blonde, Wheat, Dark and Vienna beer varieties, as well as both an apple and a pomegranate cider.

-And from South Australia, there’s Shifty Lizard Brewing Company, which is an up and coming brewery that is already garnering awards for its pale ale and IPA.
+South Australian Shifty Lizard Brewing Company is an up and coming brewery, already garnering awards for its pale ale and IPA.

 There will also be some local wine on offer, with Cuttaway Hills Wines, Cherry Tree Hill and Centennial Vineyards all having stalls.

-There will be plenty of food to chow down on, too, which is always essential if you’re imbibing.
-Southern Highlands Taphouse will offer a mini Taphouse food experience at their stall and Moss Vale’s Birch Restaurant, the Loch and new Bowral Mexican Restaurant Dos Hombres, will all be providing food on the day, as well as many others.
+There will be plenty of food to chow down on, too, always essential if you’re imbibing.
+Southern Highlands Taphouse will offer a mini Taphouse food experience at their stall.
+Moss Vale’s Birch Restaurant and the Loch will also provide food on the day.

 “All kinds of food will be covered,” says Tanya.
 “Whether it’s a hot dog, pizza, vegetarian and vegan, freshly made breads and cheeses, you definitely won’t be hungry!
 There will also be non-alcoholic Kombucha and coffee on offer for anyone doing Dry January.”

-As for music, it’s been coordinated by Powerpoint Music and you’ll be entertained by Les Blues and Jazz Combo featuring 97.3 ABS Illawarra’s Nick Rheinberger on Saturday 26thand Pop Classics featuring Louise Bruce and Craig Hooper from The Reels on Sunday 27th.
-Both days will see the WIngecarribee Vocal Muster perform, with a selection of the talented youth of the Southern Highlands, all coordinated by Richard Lane, one of Australia’s premier operatic performers.
+As for music, it’s been coordinated by Powerpoint Music.
+You’ll be entertained by Les Blues and Jazz Combo featuring 97.3 ABS Illawarra’s Nick Rheinberger and Pop Classics featuring Louise Bruce and Craig Hooper from The Reels.
+Both days will see the Wingecarribee Vocal Muster perform, with a selection of the talented youth of the Southern Highlands, coordinated by Richard Lane, one of Australia’s premier operatic performers.

-You can grab your tickets for $20 plus booking fee online http://bit.ly/beerandciderfestival (or $25 at the gate) and you’ll get your tasting glass when you arrive, so you can head off and meet the 24 brewers from Australia and NZ.
+You can grab your tickets for $20 plus booking fee online http://bit.ly/beerandciderfestival (or $25 at the gate).
+You’ll get your tasting glass when you arrive.
+So you can head off and meet the 24 brewers from Australia and NZ.
 There will also a slime tent to keep the kids happy (kids enter for free)!

-Remember to drink responsibly and if you’re going to have more than one, rely on one of the Highlands’ trusty car services to get you there and back (find one here: www.didixon.com/beat-the-booze-bus)
+Remember to drink responsibly.
+If you’re going to have more than one, rely on one of the Highlands’ car services to get you there and back.
+Find one here.

-Take a picnic blanket or a fold up chair, grab yourself your favourite drink and enjoy the live entertainment and Southern Highlands hospitality all day long!
+Take a picnic blanket or a fold up chair, grab yourself your favourite drink and enjoy the live entertainment and Southern Highlands hospitality.

 Love, Di x